I submitted an abstract, but never received a response. How do I know if my abstract was accepted for a podium presentation?

 Can I just take my slides to the session room?

 No. All presentations for podium sessions are pushed from the Conference Harvester in the Speaker Ready Room.
 The audio technician in the room will not have the time/ability to upload individual speaker presentations from a thumb drive or laptop.
+If you are unable to upload your slides online by the deadline, or need to make changes to your previously uploaded slides after the deadline has passed, you must visit the Speaker Ready Room.

 Will I be able to update my slides after I upload them?